gravitational/teleport/rfd/0009-locking.md

 following error:

 ```
-ERROR: lock targeting Role:"developers" is in force: Cluster maintenance.
+ERROR: lock targeting Role:"developers" is in force (Cluster maintenance.)
 ```

 #### SSH session with an already issued certificate prohibited